tbm-2303/OLA3-db/performanceReport.md

 ## **📌 Results & Observations**

 ### **1️⃣ Optimistic Concurrency Control (OCC) Results**
+**Test Scenario:**
-**Test Scenario:** [Simulated 10 concurrent threads attempting to register the same player (ID: 3) into the same tournament (ID: 1).
-TO create multiple threads that run transactions concurrently, I used the same approach as in the recommended note; https://github.com/Tine-m/final-assignment/blob/main/performance-test.md.
+- Simulated 10 concurrent threads attempting to register the same player (ID: 3) into the same tournament (ID: 1).
+- TO create multiple threads that run transactions concurrently, I used the same approach as in the recommended note; https://github.com/Tine-m/final-assignment/blob/main/performance-test.md.
-Version based OCC on registering players in tournaments.
-We read the tournament info and version.
-Before we update we check if version number has changed and perform either update or fail and then retry.]
+- Version based OCC on registering players in tournaments.
+    - Reads the current version of the tournament.

+    - Attempts to insert the player into the Tournament_Registrations table.

+    - Commits only if the tournament version has not changed, ensuring only one transaction succeeds.

+    - If a version mismatch occurs, the transaction rolls back and retries.

 | **Metric** | **Value** |
 |-----------|----------|